 This post may contain affiliate links.
 Read my whole disclosure here.

-I believe that this list of chores can be done by children with ages between 2 and 5, the only difference is the level of involvement needed from the parent.
-I think it’s great to let toddlers try all these chores under adult supervision; they can amaze you with the amount of things they are capable of doing. 🙂
+I believe that this list of chores can be done by children with ages between 2 and 5.
+The only difference is the level of involvement needed from the parent.
+I think it’s great to let toddlers try all these chores under adult supervision; they can amaze you with a number of things they are capable of doing. 🙂

 You can find the list of chores below, but you can also download the printable using the instructions from the end of the article.

 |♥ Put toys and books away||♥ Load and unload washing mashing and dishwasher|

 |♥ Hang clothes to dry||♥ Clean spills|